Family 3min Read

 Using age-appropriate language lets your kids know and prepare themselves for hurricanes.
 Inform them of possible outcomes if and when they have to leave their home.
 It is important to warn children about hurricanes.
 Explain to them that a hurricane is something that could injure people or cause damage.

-Kids can sense if you are worried or scared, by keeping calm you will assure your children that everything is under control.
+Kids can sense if you are worried or scared.
+By keeping calm, you will reassure your children that everything is under control.
 By being more prepared, you will make your kids feel more comfortable.
 Hurricanes are unpredictable, so having more than one plan in place is important.
+Talking openly is one of the best ways to prepare kids for hurricanes and reduce anxiety.

 3. Monitor the news.

-Before a hurricane hits, news stations may display images from previous storms that can cause senseless fear and worry.
+Before a hurricane hits, news stations may display images from previous storms, which can cause unwarranted fear and worry.
 Although you need to stay up to date, be aware that the content displayed may cause your child to become overly anxious.
-Monitor the news to ensure that they will be comfortable with what they are seeing and hearing so it doesn’t cause unnecessary angst.
+Monitor the news to ensure that they will be comfortable with what they are seeing and hearing, so it doesn’t cause unnecessary angst.

 4. Bring comfort items.